Overview

 Where it falls short

 The free tier’s character limits are real constraints for anyone planning to produce content at volume.
 Light personal use or evaluation fits within them; regular content production typically will not.
-Verify the current free tier allowance on the official site before building a workflow around it.

 Not all voices in the library are equal.
 Some are consistently excellent; others have artifacts or pacing quirks that require careful selection and testing.
-Building a workflow around a specific voice means evaluating it thoroughly before committing.

 Who it’s for